 Pour the orange paint onto a paper plate and use the same stamping technique to apply the peels to the slices.

 If needed, take a smaller sponge brush and touch up any areas you may have missed, firmly pressing down in a slow blotting motion.

 In addition, you can also add in slice marks with a lighter color paint if you prefer a more detailed look.

 Allow your mat to dry for 24 hours.

 For extra protection, apply a waterproof clear coat sealant spray.

 Now you’re ready to kickoff summer with a fruity treat for your feet!

-Go on and take those Instagram-worthy shoe photos standing on your new doormat!
+Go on and take those Instagram-worthy shoe photos standing on your new DIY doormat!